Bowel Cancer Awareness

 Chemotherapy

-The combination of several chemotherapy has better efficacy and efficiency rate in eradicating cancer cells than a single agent regimen.
-The two predominant chemotherapy applied in patients with small bowel cancer are:
+The combination of several chemotherapies has better efficacy and efficiency rate in eradicating cancer cells than a single-agent regimen.
+The two predominant chemotherapies applied in patients with small bowel cancer are:

 CAPOX

-This consists of an analogue of 5-Fluorouracil called Capecitabine and an platinum analogue of cisplatin called oxaliplatin ((Khosla et al., 2022).
+This consists of an analogue of 5-Fluorouracil called Capecitabine and a platinum analogue of cisplatin called oxaliplatin (Khosla et al., 2022).

 Please visit Cancer Research UK’s website to find out more about the CAPOX and which cancers it can elicit its function: